numbas/editor-docs/source/jme-reference.rst

     **Example**:
         * ``product([1,2],[a,b])`` → ``[ [1,a], [1,b], [2,a], [2,b] ]``

-.. function:: zip(list1,list2,...,listN)
+.. jme:function:: zip(list1,list2,...,listN)

     Combine two (or more) lists into one - the Nth element of the output is a list containing the Nth elements of each of the input lists.

     **Example**:
         * ``zip([1,2,3],[4,5,6])`` → ``[ [1,4], [2,5], [3,6] ]``

-.. function:: combinations(collection,r)
+.. jme:function:: combinations(collection,r)

     All ordered choices of ``r`` elements from ``collection``, without replacement.

     **Example**:
         * ``combinations([1,2,3],2)`` → ``[ [1,2], [1,3], [2,3] ]``

-.. function:: combinations_with_replacement(collection,r)
+.. jme:function:: combinations_with_replacement(collection,r)

     All ordered choices of ``r`` elements from ``collection``, with replacement.

     **Example**:
         * ``combinations([1,2,3],2)`` → ``[ [1,1], [1,2], [1,3], [2,2], [2,3], [3,3] ]``

-.. function:: permutations(collection,r)
+.. jme:function:: permutations(collection,r)

     All choices of ``r`` elements from ``collection``, in any order, without replacement.